 Mentees in SLI participate in a composition course, as well as a college preparation seminar.
 They also receive training in skills such as interviewing and resume building, and are required to complete at least 20 hours of community service per year.
-Consequently, our mentees are often extremely competitive applicants to college.
-Once our mentees graduate from the program, SLI provides guidance and access to scholarship funds.
+Consequently, SLI mentees are often extremely competitive applicants to college.
+Once the mentees graduate from the program, SLI provides guidance and access to scholarship funds.

 SLI has a sister organization, SLI-Shenandoah, in Virginia.